jackrabbit72380/Uniflow/README.md

 Uniflow is a Windows-based GUI frontend designed to streamline emulator management and game library organization.
 Below is a detailed breakdown of its features, development history, current status, and technical challenges.

 # Purpose
 Uniflow serves as a comprehensive frontend for managing emulators and organizing game libraries.
 It provides users with an intuitive interface to browse, launch, and manage their games seamlessly.
+In a Highly Customizable Envorment.

 # Compatibility
 Current Support: Xenia emulator (Xbox 360 emulator).